This article, originally part of our Delta courses looks at teaching beginner and elementary learners (CEFR A1 /A2 levels) and asks:a)

 emphasis on active participation and autonomy), and be confused or made anxious

 by the difference between their expectations and the reality.
+This may be due to

 a) previous experience of learning another language with a different

-methodology – eg audiolingualism; b) experience in all subjects of a
+methodology – eg audiolingualism; b) experience in all subjects of a “traditional” educational background where it is the

 teacher’s job to “teach” the language and the L’s role simply to learn the input.
 This might be particularly